 Number of employees; 15,000

 Deloitte Consulting is a component of the wider Deloitte Touche Tohmatsu group - branded simply as Deloitte.
 This is a multinational professional services network and part of the Big Four.
 See our dedicated article for more on how the Big 4 measures up against the MBB.
 Deloitte was founded in 1845 in London and is still headquartered there, though it now has over 250,000 employees worldwide, helping it yield in excess of $38 billion in revenue.

 Deloitte Consulting accounts for 37% of Deloitte's worldwide revenue share.
 They are headquartered in New York, with their many locations all over the world making for a very international approach.
 Deloitte Consulting's main focus areas are in human capital, strategy & operations, and technology.

 Everything you need in one placeAll the most up-to-date resources delivered as a MBA course Learn more

 Monitor group was acquired by Deloitte in 2012.
 The group was founded by six entrepreneurs - including the creator of Porter's Five Forces, Michael Porter.
 Contributing to the cluster of consulting firms in the area, Monitor Group is headquartered in Cambridge, MA.
 It has its own distinct approach in providing strategy consulting services to the senior management of major organizations and governments.

 Number of employees: 3,000

-Strategy& focuses on strategy consulting.
-The firm was formerly known as Booz and Company but in 2014 they were acquired by PwC and are now part of the network.
-Strategy& is headquartered in New York with over 3,000 employees spread across 61 offices.
-With an extensive global network and being part of PwC, Strategy& has a distinct global outreach.
+Strategy&, as the name suggests, focuses on strategy consulting.
+The firm was formerly known and well-respected as Booz and Company, but in 2014 they were acquired by PwC and are now part of that wider professional services network - and thus a part of the Big Four.
+Strategy& is headquartered in New York with over 3,000 employees spread across 61 offices worldwide.
+Strategy& thus has its own distinct global footprint, but this global reach is magnified by being part of the wider PwC network.

 7. Oliver Wyman